okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2019-08-0/index.md

 ### Cookies updated to preserve cross-site functionality

-To preserve cross-site functionality in light of upcoming updates to [Chrome](https://www.chromestatus.com/feature/5088147346030592) and [Firefox](https://groups.google.com/forum/#!msg/mozilla.dev.platform/nx2uP0CzA9k/BNVPWDHsAQAJ), Okta has added the `SameSite=None' attribute to all relevant cookies. <!-- OKTA-229541 -->
+To preserve cross-site functionality in light of upcoming updates to [Chrome](https://www.chromestatus.com/feature/5088147346030592) and [Firefox](https://groups.google.com/forum/#!msg/mozilla.dev.platform/nx2uP0CzA9k/BNVPWDHsAQAJ), Okta has added the `SameSite=None` attribute to all relevant cookies. <!-- OKTA-229541 -->

 ### Bug Fixed in 2019.08.0